dfrnoch/nitro-generator/README.md

 </p>

 ## This program is just a showcase of discord vulnerabilities, I am not responsible of any damage or illegal activity made with this software, assume being a script kiddie and take responsabilities of your damages.

-Hey! was a long time without changes, so since im now learning Rust, I decided to rewrite this script in it.
-This app will be still nothing too useful since chance of generating working code is close to zero but it'll surely be alot faster than python cuz multithreading and ofc rust is systems language so even without optimalization it would be like 20x faster.

-You can look at my developement progress on [dev brach](https://github.com/lnxcz/nitro-generator/tree/dev)

 ## Table of content:<br/>
 ### 1. [Downloads](https://github.com/lnxcz/nitro-generator#download) <br/>